MarkWieczorek/ctplanet/README.md

-# pyCrust
+# pycrust
-Create a crustal thickness map of a planet from gravity and topography.
+Create crustal thickness maps of planets from gravity and topography.

 ## Description
-The repo pyCrust provides several functions for generating crustal thickness maps of a planet from gravity and topography data, and the calculation of hydrostatic relief along density interfaces beneath the lithosphere.
+pycrust provides several functions and example scripts for generating crustal thickness maps of a planet from gravity and topography data, and the calculation of hydrostatic relief along density interfaces beneath the lithosphere.

-### Modules
+### Methods
-#### pyMoho.py
 `pyMoho`                Calculate relief using a constant density crust and
                         mantle.

 `pyMohoRho`             Calculate relief using a constant density mantle and a
                         variable density crust.
-#### Hydrostatic.py

 `HydrostaticShapeLith`  Calculate the relief of hydrostatic interfaces beneath
                         the lithosphere along with the predicted gravity, taking into account rotation and/or tides using the